vipyrsec/dragonfly-mainframe/CONTRIBUTING.md

 git clone https://github.com/<YourUsernameHere>/dragonfly-mainframe.git
 ```

-making sure to replace `<YourUsernameHere>` with your GitHub username.
+Make sure to replace `<YourUsernameHere>` with your GitHub username.

 Now that you have your hands on the code, you can run